academe/omnipay-authorizenetapi/README.md

 ```

 Note the card detail elements do not have names, so will not be submitted
 to your site.
+This is important for PCI reasons.
-Two hidden fields are defined to carry the opaquer data to your site.
+Two hidden fields are defined to carry the opaque data to your site.
-You can include any many other fields as you like in the same form,
+You can include as many other fields as you like in the same form,
-which may include names and an address.
+which may include a name and an address.

 After the payment form, you will need the `accept.js` JavaScript: